How to Manage Large Brain Imaging Experiments

 It was time to determine which brain regions were accountable for the highest transportation based on the policies we had learned.
 We used different atlases and visualized the nodes based on the coordinates of each one.

-Except for the surface plots, all our plots are in R. However, in both cases, we never plotted each graph individually to be merged later in Adobe Illustrator.
+Except for the surface plots, all our plots are in R. However, in both cases, we avoided plotting each graph individually and merging it later in Adobe Illustrator.
 For example, in R, we defined a function named my_plot<-function(c_data, source, target, task) to save all possible eight plots into a list called my_plots <- list().
-This is to avoid situations when we change the plot, caption, or color and have to start over.
-We saved a lot of time by putting ourselves under this discipline.
+This avoids situations where changing a color, caption, or axis label requires rebuilding every panel by hand.

 12